 DOUG & SUSAN'S KIDS FOUNDATION

 We started the DSKF 20 years ago in order to help children that are less fortunate globally.
 The funds help in providing medical care, education, food and shelter for children in Haiti, Colombia, Honduras, and here in Mississippi.
 Donations are not run through any agency and we cover all administrative costs.
-Read the unique stories about Sister Clara’s Clinic, The Atuto Project, Tom Sawyer House, and charities supportedlocally in Mississippi under Doug and Susan’s Kids Foundation.
+Charities we have established include: Sister Clara’s Clinic, The Atuto Project, Tom Sawyer House, and charities supportedlocally in Mississippi under Doug and Susan’s Kids Foundation.
 Any amount given goes 100% to the kids.
 Thanks and please forward this to anyone you know that might want to help.

 Doug and Susan’s Kids Foundation